AnthonyLloyd/CsCheck/README.md

 ## Generator Creation Example

 Use **Gen** and its Linq methods to compose generators for any type.
 Here we create a **Gen** for json documents.
-Forget about shrinking as it's automatic and the best in the business.
+Don't worry about shrinking as it's automatic and the best in the business.

 ```csharp
 static readonly Gen<string> genString = Gen.String[Gen.Char.AlphaNumeric, 2, 5];